Chris Christenson (surfboard shaper): Partnerships and Product Collaborations

 Chris partners with a wide range of sport and lifestyle brands including Electric Visual, Captain Fin Company, FCS, Axxe Wetsuits, 32, Etnies, Yow and Jones Snowboards.
 Brands work with Chris both as a rider, but also as a craftsman with an eye for style and design to create unique products for surf and snow including his signature 32 snowboarding boot and signature model surfboard fin designs with Captain Fin and FCS.

 Filmography

-For the 2010 film Grey Whale Sessions, Chris joins musician Garret "G. Love" Dutton, surfer Keith Malloy, and artist Tyler Warren on a trip south of the border, where Chris surfs his 12,000 board shaped.
-In 2016's Distance Between Dreams from Red Bull Media House, Chris appears in the film working with Ian Walsh on designing and then crafting boards to take on the biggest wave on Maui, Jaws.
-Chris co-stars in Teton Gravity Research's 2018 film Life Of Glide, designing snowboards with Jeremy Jones, surfing, snowboarding and meeting with legendary southern California surfboard shaper and one of Chris' mentors Skip Frye.
+For the 2010 film Grey Whale Sessions, Chris joins musician Garret "G. Love" Dutton, surfer Keith Malloy, and artist Tyler Warren on a trip to Mexico, where Christensen surfs his 12,000 board shaped.
+In 2016's Distance Between Dreams from Red Bull Media House, Christensen appears in the film working with Ian Walsh on designing and then crafting boards to take on the biggest wave on Maui, Jaws.
+Christensen co-stars in Teton Gravity Research's 2018 film Life Of Glide, designing snowboards with Jones, surfing, snowboarding and meeting with legendary southern California surfboard shaper and one of Chris' mentors Skip Frye.